HDhuman: High-quality Human Novel-view Rendering from Sparse Views: Experiments

 \subsection{Evaluation Settings}

 In this section, we will introduce our evaluation metrics, compared methods and the settings for each compared method.
 The evaluation will be performed both on static human performers (synthetic data) and dynamic human performers (real-world data).
-We highly recommend readers to refer to the webpage\cite{page} for a better visualization of the reconstruction and rendering results of our methods.
+We highly recommend readers to refer to the supplemental video for a better visualization of the reconstruction and rendering results.

 ~\\ \textbf{Metrics.} For reconstruction, we use Chamfer distance and Point-to-Surface distance (P2S) for quantitative evaluation.
-For rendering, we will quantitatively evaluate our method using three most widely used metrics: peak signal-to-noise ratio (PSNR), structural similarity index (SSIM) and learned perceptual image patch similarity (LPIPS).
+For rendering, we quantitatively evaluate our method using the three most widely-used metrics: peak signal-to-noise ratio (PSNR), structural similarity index (SSIM) and learned perceptual image patch similarity (LPIPS).